 The effects of frost on lawn

-Monday morning, the 17/7/23, saw the first frost of the season on the turf farm, and it was quite a heavy one.
+It's been a beautiful week with some lovely sunshine, but along with the clear nights, we saw some of the first frosts of the season.
 Frost is one of the significant contributors to colour loss in lawns during Winter.

-When Autumn turns into Winter, it is common for some varieties of lawn to begin losing their colour.
+When Autumn turns into Winter, it is common for some varieties of lawns to lose some colour.
 Colour loss can range from slight discolouration right through to total browning.
 The reason for this is related to the cold temperatures of Winter.
 The colder it is, the worse it can be.
 There are a number of reasons why lawns lose colour in Winter, frost being one of them, as anyone living in the frosty parts of South Australia will attest to.
-Frost is the freezing of dew which typically happens in the early hours of the morning.
+Frost is the freezing of dew, which typically happens in the early hours of the morning.
 As the dew freezes, it has the potential to freeze the lawn’s blades, leading to discolouration.

 The good news for South Australians is that frost won't kill your lawn.
 It will only discolour it, so in that sense, it's just a cosmetic effect.
 As soon as Winter turns to Spring, your lawn will awake from its dormancy and begin to grow again, re-growing the blades that have been burnt by the frost, so don’t worry too much if your lawn takes a colour hit this Winter.